 Part of my cannabis education, exploration and passion naturally involved food and cooking.
 While trying to learn to make delicious and effective medibles, I often found myself frustrated by the lack of good information.
 I found all kinds of cookbooks and internet sites filled with contradicting advice and formulas, and most of the recipes lacked the finesse a foodie seeks in a culinary experience, medicated or otherwise.
 I set out to change all that and bring cannabis cooking up to the standards of today’s sophisticated foodie culture.

 I started experimenting with the best ways to incorporate cannabis into foods, from the perspectives of flavor, as well as the effectiveness of the herb.
 By the time Culture Magazine asked me to start writing their monthly medicated menu in September 2010, I had already started work on a cannabis cookbook and had quite an accumulation of delicious cannabis recipes.
 (I stopped writing for culture after the August 2011 issue.)
+The Cannabis Gourmet Cookbook was born.

 I don’t only write about cannabis.
 Here are my other books: